 #3: Dancing, Sports, and Movement Keeps Kids Healthy & Well

 “Movement is an indispensable part of learning and thinking,” says Dr. Carla Hannaford, author of Smart Moves, She believes that the most natural way for kids to learn is through “…spontaneous movement.”
 Scientists also know that any kind of physical exercise increases endorphins—the “feel-good hormone.”

 Studies show that kids who move (running, skipping, jumping, dancing, etc.) do better in school and are better readers and writers.
+They also keep the feel-good hormones and endorphins at peak level so your kids stay healthy and well.
 Simply put, movement increases the number of neural connections to the brain and makes you smarter.